clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/core_typed/start/introduction_and_motivation.md

-{:title "Getting Started: Introduction and Motivation" :layout :page}
+{:title "core.typed - Getting Started: Introduction and Motivation" :layout :page}

 core.typed is an optional type system for Clojure.
 If you are interesting in how core.typed